Books You Must Read Before You Die

 Masnavi of Mawlana Jalaluddin Rumi

 It is a compendium of Sufi stories, mystical and ethical teachings.
 Stories are told to illustrate a point, and each moral is presented in detail.
 It is considered as the greatest work of the Sufism.
+One of the best books in the human history.

 The Things They Carried by Tim O’Brien